Some people struggle to fall asleep at night, which can take its toll on their health and wellbeing. Learning how to fall asleep fast can help.

 Changing daytime and pre-bed habits can make falling asleep easier and may improve sleep duration and quality:

-- Performing stretches before bed may help improve sleep quality, according to an older article.
+- Performing stretches before bed may help improve sleep quality, according to an

 - Try to avoid alcohol, caffeine, nicotine, and other stimulants for several hours before bedtime.